Academic Information

 The committee is appointed by the Office of Graduate Studies, Arts & Sciences, upon the request of the degree program.
 The student is responsible for making the full text of the dissertation accessible to their committee members for their review in advance of the defense.
 Faculty and graduate students who are interested in the subject of the dissertation are normally welcome to attend all or part of the defense but may ask questions only at the discretion of the committee members.
 Although there is some variation among degree programs, the defense ordinarily focuses on the dissertation itself and its relation to the student's field of expertise.

 After the defense, the student must submit an electronic copy of the dissertation online to the Office of Graduate Studies, Arts & Sciences.
 The submission website requires students to choose among publishing and copyrighting services offered by ProQuest's ETD Administrator.
-The university permits students to make whichever choices they prefer.
 Students are asked to submit the Survey of Earned Doctorates separately.
 The degree program is responsible for delivering the final approval form, signed by the committee members at the defense and then by the program chair or director, to the Office of Graduate Studies, Arts & Sciences.
-Students who defend their dissertations successfully have not yet completed their PhD requirements; they finish earning the degree only when their dissertation submission has been accepted by the Office of Graduate Studies, Arts & Sciences.
+Students who defend their dissertations successfully have not yet completed their PhD requirements; they finish earning their degree only when their dissertation submission has been accepted by the Office of Graduate Studies, Arts & Sciences.

 Graduation Information